castle-games/castle-games/README.md

 ### macOS

+- You must have git-lfs installed.
+Do not clone the repository without git-lfs.
+Install [Homebrew](https://brew.sh/).
+Then run `brew install git-lfs`.
+Then run `git lfs install`.
 - Copy the '.framework' files in https://love2d.org/sdk/love-osx-frameworks-0.10.zip to '/Library/Frameworks' (at the root of your file system) if you haven't done that before.
 - Download the `macosx` build from https://github.com/expo/cef-builds/tree/master/builds and copy 'Chromium Embedded Framework.framework' from 'Release/` to '/Library/Frameworks'.